rackdon/oaks-back-assignment/README.md

 ## Current improvements
 - Allow to delete tasks
 - Allow to delete phases if it doesn't have related tasks
+- Allow to update phase if all tasks related are done (the status done could be false if task not done is deleted)
 - Allow to update phase and task name

 ## Future improvements